Best Water Softener for Well Water Treatment in 2025

 What features should I consider when choosing a water softener for well water with a high iron content?

-We recommend looking for water softeners with iron removal capabilities when your well water contains more than 0.3 parts per million of iron.
-Standard water softeners can handle up to 3-5 ppm of clear water iron.
+Look for water softeners with iron-removal capability when your well water contains more than 0.3 parts per million of iron.
+Standard water softeners can typically handle 3 to 5 ppm of clear water iron.

 Iron filters or combination units work best for higher iron levels.
 These systems use specialized media like manganese greensand or catalytic carbon to remove iron before softening.